 • Hero images & photography (quality 82-90): These are typically the largest images on your page and benefit most from WebP conversion.
 At quality 85, you'll see a 30-35% size reduction versus JPEG with no perceptible quality loss.

-• Product images (quality 80-88): E-commerce images need to look sharp but don't need maximum quality.
+• Product images (quality 80-88): E-commerce images look sharp but don't need maximum quality.
 Quality 84 provides an excellent balance for most product photography.

 • Thumbnails & previews (quality 70-80): At small display sizes, lower quality settings are imperceptible.
 You can safely use quality 75 for thumbnails under 300px.